 Peggie’s grace extended beyond the children to their families.
 When conservative politicians forced a federal government shutdown in the mid-1990s, they created budgetary havoc in households of federal employees, including ours.
 Peggie offered to delay tuition payment during that time, something we could not accept.
 She was overextended already, but her gesture was an example of how she cared for others, how every family whose child attended her school became a part of her own extended family.

-As Tegan progressed from preschool into kindergarten, Peggie underwent medical tests that revealed smoking-related lung scarring.
+As our daughter progressed from preschool into kindergarten, Peggie underwent medical tests that revealed smoking-related lung scarring.
 By then, she’d lost twenty percent of her breathing capacity due to early-stage emphysema.
 A week after the medical news, someone sideswiped her on her way to work, putting her car upside down in a ditch.
 She crawled out through a broken window with minor injuries, lucky to be alive.
 If parents brought up either the accident or the medical results, Peggie deftly shifted to another subject.
 She steadfastly refused to burden the school’s parents with her problems.

-Shortly before the end of Tegan’s last year with Peggie, a friend and I performed a program of folk songs for the school.
+Shortly before the end of our daughter’s last year with Peggie, a friend and I performed a program of folk songs for the school.
 The kids enjoyed the show, and Peggie asked us to perform a couple of songs at the upcoming graduation ceremony, the school’s biggest annual event.
 My friend couldn’t make it, but two other Montessori fathers—Jamie Gauthier and Joe Schartung—joined in to play a song we designed specifically for the event, a blues-rock version of “Old MacDonald Had a Farm.”

 Flustered and flushed when speaking to a roomful of adults, Peggie persevered until she could redirect the spotlight to Beth, a child, or a parent, deflecting praise for herself to others, no matter how much she deserved honor.
 During this graduation, however, she couldn’t dodge the compliment we fathers built into the song.
 As Peggie and the kids danced together, we belted out the last verse: